slywalker/cakephp-plugin-boost_cake/README.md

 ## Development Policy

-More Simple!
 Simple!
 Simple!
+Simple!

-* Develop only those that method's $options in FormHelper unable to solve.
+* Develop only those that method's $options or templats are unable to solve.
-* Don't develop ajax/js helper

-If you want to simplify the options, you can develop WrapBoostCake plugin.

-### What this plugin solves

-* Replaces the `label` of checkboxes and radios
-* Adds a wrapping `div` to inputs
-* Adds content before and after `input`
-* Adds error class in outer `div`
-* Changes pagination tags
-* Changes SessionHelper::flash()`s template